jcgueriaud1/cooking-club/docs/5__offline.md

 }
 ```

-Then to retrieve the data wit a new `UserInfoEnpoint.java` :
+Then to retrieve the data we can add a new `UserInfoEnpoint.java` in `com.example.application.data.endpoint`:
 ```java
 package com.example.application.data.endpoint;